jcolag/silver-bat-01-seeking-refuge/text/09-jailbreak.md

 We head for the supply closet out front that we used to stash our gear and change back into the more forgiving and utilitarian outfits we wore on the way in.
 I break out packs of more comfortable clothing than prison jumpsuits for the rest of our group and, having passed them out, start inflating the sledge.
 The quads barely got five of us through the pipeline, and we can't exactly have a hundred more people ride along, let alone the number of oxygen tanks we'd need to keep them out of that polluted air.
 But wrapping them in a cushioned air pocket, they'll be fine for the few minutes we're pulling them along.

-Everything ready, Fāng hits his panic button to activate every alarm in the facility and we move out, all of us carrying the inflated sledge to the pipeline.
+Everything ready, Fāng hits his panic button to activate every alarm in the facility, and we move out, all of us carrying the inflated sledge to the pipeline.
 A couple of guards remain, many of them unfortunately cut down by friendly fire and many more called away to other emergencies or simulated emergencies we called.
 That's the good news.

 The bad news?
 Our quads are trashed, probably hit with grenades in addition to getting pretty thoroughly shot through.
 About all that can be done is set the charges to blow them up after we're gone, to minimize the evidence or technology that GORGON might be able to access.

 "A change of plans, everybody.
-We have a twenty mile walk ahead of us without our expected protection.
+We have a twenty-mile walk ahead of us without our expected protection.
 I'll cover the rear.
 If you see anybody struggling, help them along.
 I admit that it'll be tough, but I can't help but suspect that it might be tougher to stay here."

 The remaining guards finally start to notice us.
 One runs back into the prison, while the others take position behind some debris to take aim.
-"Everybody go, now!"
+"Everybody, go, now!"

 Our people start filing into the pipeline.
 First five enter, then ten.
 The guards fire a volley of shots.
 I realize I've been carrying around one of the GORGON rifles, so while I'd rather not reduce this mission to a shoot-out and risk manslaughter, I send out...what's the phrase, suppressive fire?
 I try to keep them on the defensive, while we evacuate.
 Thirty through.
 Forty through.
 The guards try to advance, but I've gotten the hang of the aim on this thing to shoot in front of them without hitting any of them, penning them in.